pankajtandon/technoChord/_posts/2017-03-18-graph-vs-relational.md

  _packaging_ is handled via a relationship instead of as an inline property of the _book_ (such as is the case with price).

-So now let's create the TRANSACTION table in MySQL.
+Now let's create the TRANSACTION table in MySQL.

-Please create a database and run the following DDL and INSERT statements
+Please create a database and run the appropriate DDL and INSERT statements to yield the following data in the TRANSACTION table:

 <pre>
 id bookId, qty, price, storeId